svetkars/rpc-designate/doc/installing/prepare-installation.rst

       allow-new-zones yes;

 #.
-Enable designate to communicate with BIND 9 by creating
+Enable Designate to communicate with BIND 9 by creating
    and configuring an ``rndc.key``:

    .. code-block:: bash